 As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-City's Responses to Findings
+Management's Responses to Findings

-The City's responses to the findings identified in our audit are included in the schedule of findings and questioned costs.
-The City's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Management's responses to the findings identified in our audit are included above.
+The responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.